openlegend/core-rules/core/SRD.md

 **Description:** With the power of Protection, you are able to cancel boon effects on enemies by cutting their power, similar to how you might defend against incoming attacks by interrupting their effect. \newline

-**Effect:** You cancel a single boon affecting the target of this bane's power level or lower.
+**Effect:** You cancel a single boon affecting the target.
 The invoking power level further impacts the effect as follows:

--   **Power Level 1** - You can cancel a boon that must be actively invoked.
-In addition, the target cannot benefit from or have the target boon invoked upon them for 1 minute.
+- **Power Level 1** - Cancel a boon of Power Level 1.
+You can cancel a boon that must be actively invoked.
+In addition, the target cannot benefit from or have the target boon invoked upon them for 1 minute
+- **Power Level** - Cancel a boon of Power Level 2
+- **Power Level** - Cancel a boon of Power Level 3
+- **Power Level** - Cancel a boon of Power Level 4
+- **Power Level** - Cancel a boon of Power Level 5

--   **Power Level 6** - You can cancel boons that are permanent, passive, or inherent to the target (e.g. the invisibility of a Will o' Wisp).
-In addition, the target cannot benefit from or have the target boon invoked upon them for 1 minute.
+- **Power Level 6** - Cancel a boon of Power Level 6.
+You can cancel a boon that is permanent, passive, or inherent to the target (e.g. the invisibility of a Will o' Wisp).
+In addition, the target cannot benefit from or have the target boon invoked upon them for 1 minute
+- **Power Level 7** -  Cancel a boon of Power Level 7
+- **Power Level 8** -  Cancel a boon of Power Level 8
+- **Power Level 9** -  Cancel a boon of Power Level 9

 ## Persistent Damage